-Blair Sackett is interested in inequality and how institutions shape the distribution of resources among refugees.
-Using qualitative methods, she has examined these processes in two projects studying long-term displacement in a refugee camp in Kenya and refugee resettlement to the U.S.
+Blair Sackett is a Post-doctoral Fellow at the Watson Institute for International and Public Affairs at Brown University.
+Her research examines inequality and how organizations shape the distribution of resources.
+Using qualitative methods, she has examined these organizational processes in the context of refugee resettlement to the U.S. and long-term displacement in a refugee camp in Kenya.

 Blair graduated from Washington University in St. Louis with a B.A. in Urban Studies and African and African American Studies, where she wrote an honors thesis on immigrant incorporation and racial identification of Ethiopian immigrants and refugees in Washington, D.C.

 Ph.D. in Sociology, University of Pennsylvania, 2022